jkimthu/sixpack-abs/README.md

-70. growth rate vs time for individual xys from a given condition, one expt
+70. growth rate vs time for individual xys from a given condition, one expt first, used to determine source of peaks in single shift data second, used to plot different positions in x-position along steady envir % supp

 71. growth rate vs time for sensitivity analysis using 2018-02-01 				% supp

 72. overlaid periods by increasing time - looking for adaptation				% 6C